jianhuizhai/PostProcessing/Matplotlib/paper/README.md

 Molecular Dynamics (MD)
 =======================

-1. disregistry_pressures.py is used to compare disregistries under diferent pressures.
+1. disregistry_pressures.py is used to compare disregistries under different pressures.
 2. jogPair.py is used to plot dislocation jog configuration (position is determined from disregistry).
 (In MD folder)